zzcml/srcnn-tensorflow2/README.md

 Tensorflow implementation of Convolutional Neural Networks for super-resolution.
 The original Matlab and Caffe from official website can be found [here](http://mmlab.ie.cuhk.edu.hk/projects/SRCNN.html).
 ## Prepare Data
-Download training and test data from [baiduyun](https://pan.baidu.com/s/1QuIx2FlxowxAzr_-rrPGYQ) code: dtvj Then create a new profile named 'checkpoint' and put data into it
+Download training and test data from [baiduyun](https://pan.baidu.com/s/1QuIx2FlxowxAzr_-rrPGYQ) code: dtvj Then create a new profile named 'checkpoint' and put data into it.
+###Don't need download the data anymore, i have achive make own datasets by use a function 'input_setup', just put image in profile 'Train' and 'Test' is OK.
 ## Prerequisites
  * Tensorflow 2.1
  * Scipy version > 0.18 ('mode' option from scipy.misc.imread function)